 Other students loved the idea of creating URI a tobacco and smoke-free campus.

 Olivia Burgess, a senior at URI, is an advocate to end smoking because she lost her grandfather to lung cancer.

 “Anyone who’s friends with me knows that I don’t want you to smoke cigarettes,” she said.
 “I don’t want anyone to have any health issues in the future.”

 Burgess believes it will be a challenge to get through to on-campus smokers, but thinks the campus initiative will eventually help everyone in the long run.

 “It’s a very powerful movement that they’re trying to make it tobacco free,” she said.
 “Hopefully it sticks with some people and that people will realize how harmful it really is.”

 Burgess said she has many friends who only smoke cigarettes when they are drunk, making excuses that their habits are “only a drunk thing.”
 Burgess argues that only smoking on certain occasions doesn’t make you immune, however.

 “It’s really the long term and it’s going to affect you regardless if you do it sober or drunk,” she said.

 The committee has met to begin developing a plan for the program.
-The Tobacco-Free initiative will lead to a campus prohibition of cigarettes, cigars and all smokeless tobacco products.
+The Tobacco-Free initiative will lead to a campus prohibition of cigarettes, cigars, all smokeless tobacco products including a tobacco and herb vape pen.
 One of the committee’s first big steps will be to conduct a campus-wide survey to evaluate the readiness for change among students, faculty and staff.

 Deborah Riebe, associate dean of the College of Health Sciences and other co-chair of the Tobacco Free Campus Initiative, believes the tobacco free initiative committee will be able to properly adjust smokers to the non-smoking environment before policy goes into effect.